Waste Enclosure Guidelines

 - Assure there are no obstacles above or in front of enclosure.
 Collection vehicles require 30’ feet of vertical clearance.
 Paint NO PARKING on ground and/or post on front of enclosure.

-- Provide and maintain appropriate signage for each waste container.
-And, install appropriate lighting so these signs can be easily read.
+- Provide and maintain appropriate signage indicating what belongs in each waste container.
+Post signs prohibiting illegal dumping as well.
+Install appropriate lighting so these signs can be easily read.

 - Keep waste container lid(s) closed and the surrounding area clear and swept.
 South San Francisco Scavenger Company is not responsible for any damage to driving surfaces traveled in the course of servicing waste containers.